badtoyz/markdown-docs/blackberry10-ipsec-vpn-setup.md

 >**MSCHAPv2 Password:** *your password*
 >**Gateway Auth Type:** *PKI*
 >**Gateway Auth ID Type:** *Identity Certificate Distinguished Name*
->**Gateway CA Certificate:** *strongSwan CA*
+>**Gateway CA Certificate:** *StrongSwan CA*

->Now pess **Save** button on the bottem
+>Now press **Save** button on the bottom

 ##Using the VPN on your BlackBerry 10 device

->Now that your have you vpn configured you can connect to your vpn at any time you want by going to Settings->Network and Connections->VPN and pressing on the VPN profile you created.
+>Now that your have you VPN configured you can connect to your VPN at any time you want by going to Settings->Network and Connections->VPN and pressing on the VPN profile you created.
->You can also setup wifi profiles that use this VPN profile so you can have added securety when connecting to open or less secure hotsopts
+>You can also setup wifi profiles that use this VPN profile so you can have added security when connecting to open or less secure hotsopts